 Snap back cap for the first 2 weeks after your hair transplant

-You should find a large snap back cap to wear in the first 2 weeks after your transplant.
+You should find a large snapback cap to wear in the first 2 weeks after your transplant.
 You should aim to get a large size so it sits over and around your transplanted hair.

 Any style of cap after 2 weeks have passed following your hair transplant

-Beanie hat after 4 weeks have passed following your hair transplant
+A beanie hat after 4 weeks have passed following your hair transplant

 Durag after 4 weeks have passed following your hair transplant